 Then, filter the results to look for the keywords that have produced zero conversions (in the last 3-6 months).
 You can also calculate your total wasteful spend on these keywords until now.

 Note: Even though your brand keywords might be getting zero conversions, you should continue bidding on them.
-They help in lifting your quality score and earn more real estate in search results in front of the prospects that already know about you.
+They help in lifting your quality score and earn more real estate in search engine results in front of the prospects that already know about you.

 But, don’t freak out!

 It’s irrelevant traffic that wasn’t converting.
+And your search marketing strategy will be more effective for it.

 You’re better off doubling down your budget on the UNICORNS that are converting well for you (as you’ll see in the next step).